Relative perturbation bounds with applications to empirical covariance operators: Applications to covariance operators: invariance principle and phase transition

-Hence we obtain the optimal bound for almost the whole range (up to the factor $(\log n)^{-5/2}$) where the trivial bound $2$ does not apply.
-Moreover, we only require the mild conditions of Setting \ref{weakSetting}.
-Given the much stronger assumption that all moments of $\eta_j$ exist for all $j \geq 1$, ~\cite{M16} also established a matching upper bound, but only for the region $j \leq n^{1/2-b}$, $b > 0$.
-It is interesting to note that, unlike to the spiked covariance model studied in Sections \ref{SecAntiConcentration} and \ref{sec:optimality}, the stochastic behaviour of the scores $(\eta_j)_{j \geq 1}$ in terms of their dependence structure is irrelevant for the optimal algebraic structure conditions.
+Hence we obtain the optimal bound for almost the whole range (up to the factor $(\log n)^{-5/2}$), where the trivial bound $2$ does not apply.
+Moreover, we only require the mild conditions of Setting \ref{iidSetting}.
+Given the stronger assumption that all moments of $\eta_j$ exist for all $j \geq 1$,~\cite{M16} also established a matching upper bound for the region $j \leq n^{1/2-b}$, $b > 0$.
+It is interesting to note that the stochastic behaviour of the $\eta_j$ - in terms of their dependence structure - is irrelevant for the optimal algebraic structure conditions in this case.